chanzuckerberg/fogg/docs/TUTORIAL.md

     Fogg organizes tf code into `global`, `accounts`, `envs` and `components`.

     * `global` - things are trying global across all your infrastructure.
 A good example is a Route53 zone, to which you want to add recrords from everywhere in your infra.
     * `accounts` - things that are relavant at the account level (aws here) - most aws iam stuff goes here.
-Note that we make it easy to have multiple accounts which configs for each in `terraform/accounts/account-name`.
+Note that we make it easy to have multiple accounts with configs for each in `terraform/accounts/account-name`.
     * `envs` - think staging vs prod here. fogg makes it easy to keep your tf separate for each one
     * `components` - in addition to separating environments we do one step further and make it easy to have multiple state files for each environment.
 In fogg we call those components.
 Each env can have many components and they all get their own statefile.
 On top of that each gets a `terrafom_remote_state` data source for all the other components in the same env.